waylad/solspace/README.md

 ## What's next?

 We want to create more spaceship parts and generate a collection of 10,000 unique ships then sell that collection in order to finance the development of the game to build more enemies, worlds, a multiplayer mode, some storytelling, etc...

+## Source code

+If as judge you need access to the source code, please email me your github username at waylad42@gmail.com